 It is not something I want to be ultimately known for.
 I’d rather you remember that I’m a person who doesn’t give up, and that I’m on a mission to live well.

 Vegas, November 2015.

-Before becoming a widow, I wrote this in my profile: Motherhood is my most important job, but it isn’t my only purpose and it doesn’t entirely define me.
+I started this blog a few years before my husband died, and before becoming a widow, I wrote this in my profile: Motherhood is my most important job, but it isn’t my only purpose and it doesn’t entirely define me.
 I fight to be my own person and to resist the societal label of MOM that is automatically attached to a woman who has a family.
 We are more than that.
 We have careers, hobbies, ambition.
 A man doesn’t sacrifice his identity as an accountant or lawyer or golfer or painter or whatever.
 Why do we pigeonhole women into one slot as “a mom”?

 Our first family picture as a party of 4.
 The teddy bears were made with my husband’s clothes.